 Many thanks to the team at GLUE book fair for organising a great event.
 Thanks also to Bleet! zine for including my writing, and The Wild Parlour for their generous response.
 It was great to see you all at ICA, London.

-Summer work: documenting a wetland forest; editing an artist book for GLUE book fair with The Wild Parlour; developing my creative writing practice; applying for a UKRI grant for a practice-based video investigation considering the online space as an ethics.
+Summer work: documenting a wetland forest; editing an artist book for GLUE book fair with The Wild Parlour; developing my creative writing practice; applying for funding for a practice-based video investigation (re)considering the online space as an ethics.

 2025 UKCGE Conference at RCA